 The Microscopic World Discovered by Leeuwenhoek

-Leeuwenhoek was a tradesman who had no formal training in science and had never been to university.
+Leeuwenhoek was a tradesman who had no formal training in science and had never been to college.

 Nevertheless, the quality of his observations was so high and his discoveries so compelling that his research became well-known through letters he sent to the Royal Society in London.
 These were translated into English and published in the Society’s journal, Philosophical Transactions.